Different Types of Migraine: Migraine Treatments & Solutions

 Triptans are a medicine group that work by reducing the widening of the blood vessels in the brain.
 The widening of these vessels is thought to be a contributing factor to migraines and associated symptoms.
 By preventing this, Triptans can help to relieve the pain of the headache, associated nausea and light and sound sensitivities that come with different types of migraines.

 Triptans aren’t preventative.
 They are meant to be taken as the migraine attack begins, typically with a glass of water.
 You can usually take another Triptan tablet if the migraine hasn’t subsided after 2 hours, but you shouldn’t take more than two tablets within a 24 hour period.
 Don’t take more than recommended or prescribed – this could actually make migraines worse.

 In addition to tablets, Triptans are also available as nasal sprays, such as Zomig Nasal Spray.
 Just like the tablets, this medication is effective at relieving symptoms once the migraine attack has begun.

 Triptans aren’t the only medications prescribed for migraines.
 Beta blockers such as Propranolol Tablets can reduce the severity and frequency of migraine headaches.
 In addition, this medication is used to treat high blood pressure and associated health conditions such as angina pectoris.

 These tablets can be very effective at treating migraines, but you should never take more than is prescribed to you by your doctor, as an overdose can be severely toxic.

-Triptan medications, Propranolol tablets and Amitriptyline tablets are all available online through licensed UK pharmacies such as e-Surgery.
-We’ll help you manage your migraines with Sumatriptan tablets for as little as £9.95, complete with next day delivery at the click of a button.
+Triptan medications and Propranolol tablets are all available online through licensed UK pharmacies such as e-Surgery.
+We’ll help you manage your migraines with Sumatriptan tablets for as little as £9.95, complete with next-day delivery at the click of a button.